sculptures • permaculture • primitive technology • kayaking • links • index • about

 Dehydrating food

-Fruit leather trays in action: lentils top left; mashed potatoes bottom left; brown rice bottom right; celery upper right; and pasta sauce with lentils bottom photo.
+Fruit leather trays in action: lentils top left; mashed potatoes bottom left; brown rice bottom right; celery upper right; and pasta sauce with lentils below.

 It’s also a good idea to purchase a dehydrator with fruit leather trays.
-Not only can you make fruit leather, you can dehydrate sauce, pesto, salsa and small things like corn and peas without them falling through the trays.
+Not only can you make fruit leather, you can dehydrate sauce, pesto, salsa, and small things like corn and peas without them falling through the trays.
+Again, due to the unknowns with plastics, I now use glass pie plates in mine (see bottom right pic).
+To prevent fruit from sticking, I spread a light layer of coconut oil on the plates.
+I use olive oil otherwise.

 Additionally: